-This “lazy” Slow Cooker Pork Loin Chile Verde recipe tastes like you worked on it all day!
-Tender pork loin is slow-cooked in a vibrant blend of green salsas until perfectly tender, then served up with rice, tortillas, sour cream—whatever you like!
-It’s sure to become your new favorite pork recipe!
+This Slow Cooker Pork Loin Chile Verde recipe tastes like you worked on it all day!
+Flavorful pork is slow-cooked in a vibrant blend of green salsas until perfectly tender, then served up with rice, tortillas, sour cream, or whatever you like!

 - Oil: You’ll need 3 tablespoons of vegetable oil, for sauteing.